-STEP 8.
-With the Grappler tool's prong pointed downward (preferred), insert the prong into the pull-ring of the fuse.
-Rotate the hookstick clockwise slightly to ensure full and complete engagement of the Grappler tool's prong with the pull-ring of the fuse.
-See inset of Figure 24 on page 21.
+With the Grappler tool prongs pointed downward, insert the longer prong into the pull ring of the fuse.
+See inset of Figure 25.
 Then, with one's face turned away, close the fuse with a swift, unhesitating stroke.
-See Figure 24 on page 21.
+See Figure 25.

 If space is tight between the pull-ring of the fuse and an interphase or end barrier, it's acceptable to attach the Grappler tool to the pull-ring with the prong pointed up.
-See inset of Figure 24 on page 21.
+See inset of Figure 25.

-- STEP 9.
-Remove the Grappler tool from the pull-ring. - STEP 10.
-After removing the Grappler tool from the pull-ring, make sure complete fuse closure was attained by pushing against the fuse, below the upper end-fitting, with the Grappler tool.
+- STEP 8.
+Remove the Grappler tool from the pull-ring. - STEP 9.
+After removing the Grappler tool from the pull-ring, make sure complete fuse closure was attained by pushing against the fuse with the Grappler tool.

-Failure to completely close the fuse may result in damage to the Uni-Rupter Interrupter, flashover and injury.
+Failure to completely close the fuse can result in damage to the Uni-Rupter Interrupter, flashover, and injury.

-- STEP 11.
+- STEP 10.
 Use the Grappler tool to hang the dual-purpose front barrier in its normal, suspended position.
-See Figure 19 on page 17.
-Also install the optional inner barrier panel, if furnished. - STEP 12.
+See Figure 20 on page 23.
+Also, install the optional inner barrier panel, if furnished. - STEP 11.
 Close and latch the doors and install a padlock.
 Pull on the doors to verify they are securely latched.